Frequently Asked Questions

 Back To Top

-If the Settlement is approved, you will receive a settlement check representing your share of the Settlement.
+You will receive a settlement check representing your share of the Settlement.

 If your Policy is still in force, State Farm is not required to lower its Monthly Cost of Insurance Rates and may continue to use its current Monthly Cost of Insurance Rates.
 State Farm may also increase Monthly Cost of Insurance Rates if deterioration in its expectations as to future projected mortality is a material or primary reason for the increase.